kboy-silvergym/ARKit-Emperor/README.md

 |:--:|:--:|
 |<img src="images/plane.gif" width=140>|<img src="images/plane2.gif" width=140>|

-The plane detection can be available by ARKit 1.0, but this richer (available for not only rectangle) detection is available by 1.5.
+The plane detection is available from ARKit 1.0, but this richer (available for not only rectangle) detection is available from 1.5.

 The code is [here](https://github.com/kboy-silvergym/ARKit-Emperor/tree/master/ARKit-Emperor/View/PlaneDetection)